 Yes, I just suggested that streaming services might be cheaper than cable.
 That may be true but be judicious about which streaming services you are paying for.

-Do your research and know which shows your family considers worth shelling out for.
+Do your research and know which programs your family considers worth shelling out for.
 HBO has its own eclectic lineup, as do Hulu, British-themed services like Acorn TV and BritBox, Apple TV+ and many more.
 You may enjoy more than one service and still beat the cost of cable, but you probably don’t want all of them.
 Cut out the ones that don’t earn their keep.

 11. Checked bags

 Money Talks News founder Stacy Johnson lists baggage fees on his list of most annoying fees, and he suggests some ways to avoid them.

 One top tip is simply to avoid airlines with the worst fees, especially those that charge for carry-on bags.
 If you travel often on the same airline, a branded credit card with that carrier may offer you free bags in addition to helping you pile up miles to exchange for free flights.

 12. Food delivery

 It’s easy to understand why so many tired, hungry Americans fall back on food-delivery services.
 That’s especially true during the pandemic, when we’ve tried to bring our favorite restaurants to our homes rather than risking infection at the restaurant itself.

 But chew on this: Delivery fees and driver tips can really add up.
 So, maybe your family can cut back on or eliminate food delivery fees.
-Make a New Year’s resolution to cook at home as much as you can, which is healthier and cheaper anyway.
+Resolve to cook at home as much as you can, which is healthier and cheaper anyway.